 Both ground mount solar and solar carports eliminate the need for a surface on which the panels could be mounted.
 The primary difference between a solar carport and a typical ground mount installation is that carports are taller in order to make space for a car to park.
 Otherwise, the two are quite similar and each offer the benefit of allowing installers to orient the panels at the most optimal angle for sunlight exposure.

 To date, solar carports are much more popular in the U.S. commercial sector than in residential markets.
 Many businesses have embraced the idea of installing massive solar canopies for parking lots.
-For example, Whole Foods installed over 325 kilowatts of solar to cover one of their biggest locations in Brooklyn, New York just two years ago.

 When it comes to commercial and residential solar canopies, there are a number of different layouts and sizes available.
 Dependent on the number of rows of parking required, a photovoltaic carport are typically one, two or three rows wide.
 Solar parking lots, by comparison, can be large enough to span dozens of rows of parking.
-Installing a solar canopy can power your home, or it can turn a wide open stretch of pavement into a major electricity generator.
+Installing a solar canopy can power your home, or it can turn a wide-open stretch of pavement into a major electricity generator.

 Other than a solar carport’s size, the main way that solar carport construction varies is in the angle of the panels.
 The panels will either be angled upwards in one direction (Figure A), angled and curved in one direction leading to a flat surface (Figure B) or very slightly angled to the point of appearing flat (Figure C), typically in order to provide shading and coverage for a larger number of cars.